Mars 2020: Objectives

-The mission will seek signs of habitable conditions on Mars in the ancient past, and will also search for evidence – or biosignatures – of past microbial life, and water.
-The mission was launched 30 July 2020 on an Atlas V-541, and the Jet Propulsion Laboratory managed the mission.
+The mission is aimed at seeking signs of habitable conditions on Mars in the ancient past, and also at searching for evidence—or biosignatures—of past microbial life, and water.
+The mission was launched July 30, 2020, on an Atlas V-541, and the Jet Propulsion Laboratory manages the mission.
 The mission is part of NASA's Mars Exploration Program.
 The Science Definition Team proposed that the rover collect and package as many as 31 samples of rock cores and surface soil for a later mission to bring back for definitive analysis on Earth.
 In 2015, they expanded the concept, planning to collect even more samples and distribute the tubes in small piles or caches across the surface of Mars.

 In September 2013, NASA launched an Announcement of Opportunity for researchers to propose and develop the instruments needed, including the Sample Caching System.
 The science instruments for the mission were selected in July 2014 after an open competition based on the scientific objectives set one year earlier.
 The science conducted by the rover's instruments will provide the context needed for detailed analyses of the returned samples.
 The chairman of the Science Definition Team stated that NASA does not presume that life ever existed on Mars, but given the recent Curiosity rover findings, past Martian life seems possible.

 The Perseverance rover will explore a site likely to have been habitable.
 It will seek signs of past life, set aside a returnable cache with the most compelling rock core and soil samples, and demonstrate the technology needed for the future human and robotic exploration of Mars.
 A key mission requirement is that it must help prepare NASA for its long-term Mars sample-return mission and crewed mission efforts.
 The rover will make measurements and technology demonstrations to help designers of a future human expedition understand any hazards posed by Martian dust, and will test technology to produce a small amount of pure oxygen (O2) from Martian atmospheric carbon dioxide (CO_{2}).